-Acclaimed tutorial service helps students stranded-at-home continue leaning with mobile technology
+Acclaimed tutorial service helps students stranded-at-home continue learning for Grwth H/L with mobile technology

 "The Education Bureau has announced the suspension of all activities in schools including tutorial centres” reported the news.
 Remus has been running a small tutorial centre for years.
 The coronavirus outbreak, followed by the suspension of schools and tutorial schools, caught Remus by complete surprise.
 He found himself talking more and more to anxious parents on their children's learning progress or, worryingly for him, arrangements for a tuition refund.

 A caring and attentive tutor, Remus likes small classes face-to-face so that he can get to know each student and their learning progress.
 Remus is an excellent tutor, but had never had any experience conducting online teaching.
 All of a sudden, his business had come to an abrupt halt.

 Remus thought, "I must adapt or be out of the business."
 So he searched for and compared a range of different online teaching platforms, and finally decided to join GRWTH.
 The critical factors which convinced him to go with GRWTH, was that the programme was its intuitive system and interface which would help him transition to online teaching.

 Every cloud has a silver lining.
 Following the shift, Remus became increasingly familiar with the features of the GRWTH app.
 By making use of the "GRWTH Community" Remus was able to quickly reach ever more students who were willing to pay for high-quality tutorial services and materials.